madhank/yii-node-socket/README.md

 Yii Node Socket
 =================

-Connect php, javascript, nodejs in one Yii application.
+This extension enables you to connect php, javascript, nodejs in one Yii application.

 ####What you can do: